benjamin1313/MusicVisualizer/README.md

-As a little hubby project I'm trying to create a music visualizer using python.
+As a little hobby project I'm trying to create a music visualizer using python.

 ToDo:
 - make it update more often.